13 Must-See Easter Movies the Whole Family Will Love

 Hop into spring with these Easter movies that are perfect for kids.
 From Easter Parade to The Dog Who Saved Easter—and everything in between—put these stories on your movie night bucket list, stat.
-You’ll find these Easter movies on Disney+, Netflix, and more of your fave streaming choices.
+You’ll find these Easter movies on Disney+, Netflix, and more of your favorite streaming choices.
 Keep reading for our favorite Easter movies for kids that are sure to delight your Flopsy, Mopsy, and Peter Cottontails.

 Hop